Home / Blog / Best Practices for Managing Multi-Cloud Environments

 Every architecture involves a trade-off.
 Even with the benefits a multi-cloud strategy offers, it still comes with some challenges.

-Cloud providers often have default or native security controls and configurations built into the initial deployment that malicious actors know about.
-Organizations should be diligent in reviewing and modifying these controls and configurations to address business requirements unique to their environment.
+Cloud providers often have default or native security controls and configurations built into the initial deployment that threat actors know about.
+Organizations must be diligent in reviewing and modifying these controls and configurations to address business requirements unique to their environment.

 Inconsistencies between cloud service providers